February 2016 Dividend Income Update

 Last month I wrote about looking back, reflecting upon the progress we’ve made.
 While the overall journey has been rather good the road to (future) financial prosperity has been filled with bumps.

 Looking at the glass half-empty…

 With this investing approach there is caution, meaning risk I need to remind you about.
-Over the last few months, the following Canadian stocks have been hit rather hard in my portfolio:
+Over the last few months, many Canadian stocks have been hit rather hard in my portfolio.